Kerbas-ad-astra/KAINET/README.md

 * Flag Decals pack from [SciFi Shipyards](http://forum.kerbalspaceprogram.com/threads/37908) for flags that don't require Kerbals (including a folding flag).
 Sadly, they don't act as flags for the purposes of contracts, nor do they appear as flags on a map, nor can they be given plaques, but they look cool!
 * [Infernal Robotics](http://forum.kerbalspaceprogram.com/threads/37707) for articulation bits to help with assembly and "repair".
 Its [model rework](http://forum.kerbalspaceprogram.com/threads/65365) is really slick as well.
 * [Ship Manifest](http://forum.kerbalspaceprogram.com/threads/62270) to allow "unkerbed" (:wink:) transfer of science.
-(This mod's config includes a patch that allows all probe cores to become science containers, so heavy experiments can be left behind after they are consumed.)
+(This mod's config includes a patch that allows all probe cores to become science containers, so science results can be drained from heavy experiments.)
 * Starwaster's [Probe Science patches](http://forum.kerbalspaceprogram.com/threads/56137) to allow probe cores to do more science themselves.
 If these patches are present, and specifically are in a folder by the name "StarwasterSciencePatches" (as they are in the package by default), then NANA will only suppress survey contracts whose "experiments" require a crew (i.e. Crew Report, EVA Report, Surface Sample).

 ##Version history